-You are driving on the road and out of nowhere, the Service Engine Soon light appears on your dashboard.
+You are driving on the road, and from nowhere, the Service Engine Soon light appears on your dashboard.

-You get a lot of questions in your head, Will my engine get damaged if I keep driving?
-Should I stop right now and tow it to the mechanic?, How expensive will this be?.
+What to do now?, Will my engine get damaged if I continue driving?
+Should I stop the car right now and tow it to the mechanic workshop?
+How expensive will this be to get it repaired?

 But do not worry, the service engine soon light is not as dangerous as it seems.
-I will write about what it is and the meaning of the service engine soon light.
+I give you all the information that you need, and the meaning of the service engine soon light.

 Service Engine Soon Light Meaning